mohamedissack/Github-Search/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Setup/Installation Requirements
+* Install your preferred browser

+* Load the website url on your browser

 ## Technologies used